aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 Go to **Outputs** tab
 ![CloudFormation Outputs](/images/outputs.png "Outputs")

-Go to `SSMSessionManager` key, open *Value* URL (in the form `https://<REGION>.console.aws.amazon.com/systems-manager/session-manager/<InstanceID>`) in a new browser tab to login via SSM session manager and change the login user password.
+Go to `SSMSessionManager` row, open URL (in the form `https://<REGION>.console.aws.amazon.com/systems-manager/session-manager/<InstanceID>`) in a new browser tab to login via SSM Session Manager to change login user password.
 Password change command is in *Description* field.

-Open `DCVwebConsole` value URL (in the form `https://<EC2 Public IP>:8443/`) to access web browser console and login as the user as specified in *Description* field.
+From `DCVwebConsole` row, open URL (in the form `https://<EC2 Public IP>:8443/`) to access NICE DCV web browser console and login as the user specified in *Description* field.

 ## NICE DCV clients